j0106223/Verilog-circuit/README.md

-# clk_Divider
+# Verilog circuit

-這是一個除頻器，預設外部時脈為50mhz，輸出頻率為1hz

-你可以透過設定clkFreq,hz參數來產生輸出頻率。

-先設定你的外部時脈頻率再決定你要輸出的頻率。
+ Some usefull Circuit Using Verilog